 The bottom line is that these Accelerate Oklahoma! funds will broaden access to this much-needed capital, opening the way for more rapid development of businesses and more high paying jobs for Oklahoma.

 All Accelerate Oklahoma! funds target Oklahoma management teams, “true rounds” of investment capital that provide enough capital for 24 months of runway.
 Accelerate Oklahoma will typically not consider bridge funding or investment when senior management is located outside of Oklahoma.

 Companies applying for Accelerate Oklahoma! funds need to be coachable and prepared to endure a professional and thorough due diligence process.

-More about Accelerate Oklahoma! can be found via FAQs.
+More about Accelerate Oklahoma! can be found on i2E's FAQ page.

 To start the process, please complete this on-line inquiry.